eSentire/grape/README.md

 ```

 This will create two docker containers: `examplegr` which is the
-grafana server and `examplepg` which is the postgresql server.
+grafana server and `examplepg` which is the postgresql server.and then
+connects them so that the postgresql container database becomes a datasource
+in the grafana container.

 If the docker containers were previously killed because of something
 like a system crash, `grape create` will restart them in the same